Updated: Aug 11, 2020

 You may even feel that mentioning the word "wedding" during any planning meeting will suddenly incur an additional 5-10% (or more)!

 Again that supply and demand raises its head.
-This time, to your favour.
+This time, to your favor.

 Complimentary wedding packages might not be everything you had originally imagined, but you might find they are extensively well coordinated and easily supplemented with an optional upgrade or two.